samringer/fashion_killer/README.md

 - **Putting them both together to perform appearance transfer:** rtc_server/monkey.py
 - **Front-end to app:** rtc_server/client.js
 - **RTC server:** rtc_server/server.py

--   I'm particularly proud of this bit.
+I'm particularly proud of the RTC server.
 The server streams data from the webcam straight into a remote GPU server.
-It then uses custom threading, queuing and activation caching so the app can run at a decent frame rate in real-time (see gif above).
+It then uses custom threading, queueing and activation caching so the app can run at a decent frame rate in real-time (see gif above).